sujal-GITHUB/munchmate/README.md

 # munchmate

-ChowNow is a food delivery website that allows users to browse menus, place orders, and have their favorite meals delivered right to their doorstep.
+munchmate is a food delivery website that allows users to browse menus, place orders, and have their favorite meals delivered right to their doorstep.
 The platform provides a seamless user experience with features like user authentication, a shopping cart, and secure payment processing.

 ## Table of Contents